CephasSoga/rust_nlp/README.md

 Analyzing trends and patterns in text data involves several steps, from preprocessing to deriving insights.
 This project aims to provide a structured approach to follow.
-This is  a pure **Rust** project driven the need of a fast and efficient NLP tool.
+This is  a pure **Rust** project driven by the need of a fast and efficient NLP tool.